Nabaraj222/React-APP/README.md

-# React-Demo-APP
+# React-APP

 Steps to install/Setup:
 1. Clone the repository into your workstation
-2. Open React-API project into visual studio 2022
+2. Open React-APP project into visual studio 2022
 3. Run the project
 4. Go to Nuget Package Manager and type 'update-database' then hit enter
 5. Now database will be created